rushikeshwalode06-cod/House-Rent-Prediction/README.md

 # 🏠 House-Rent-Prediction

-House Rent Prediction is a machine learning project that estimates rental prices based on features like location, size, furnishing.
-It uses regression algorithms to analyze data and provide accurate rent predictions, helping users make informed housing decisions.
+House Rent Prediction is a machine learning project that predicts the rental price of a house based on features such as location, area, number of bedrooms, bathrooms, furnishing status, parking, and other property-related attributes.
+In this project, Linear Regression is used as the prediction algorithm.
+The dataset is first cleaned and preprocessed, categorical features are converted into numerical form, and the data is divided into training and testing sets.
+The Linear Regression model is then trained on the training data to learn the relationship between house features and rent.

 # 🏠 House Rent Prediction using Machine Learning